Duconnor/Duconnor.github.io/docs/index.md

 Pudding is a project that enables you to run various machine learning algorithms on Nvidia's GPU.
 It's written in CUDA and C/C++.
 I also provide a python binding for it so one can use it more easily.
 For more details, please refer the [project page](https://duconnor.github.io/Pudding/).

-Note since this project is currently under developed so I keep the code private.
-I plan to make it public by the end of 2022.3.